pharmbio/dl_quantmap/Readme.md

 database path and table names path in qmap_ppi_out.py

 The order to run scripts:
-qmap_data_generation.ipynb
-    --> provide the database path and table names in the second column
+qmap_data_generation.ipynb --> provide the database path and table names in the second column of the notebook

 data_preprossing_and_get_subset.ipynb
-get_protein_function_for_cid.ipynb
-    --> provide db path and download stitch protein database for humans path
+get_protein_function_for_cid.ipynb --> provide db path and download stitch protein database for humans path

-# Using the above output for the necessary distance threshold dataset with support greater than specified
-RUN cross validation using the scripts in cross_validation folder.
+Using the above output for the necessary distance threshold dataset with support greater than specified RUN cross validation using the scripts in cross_validation folder.
 For the final model run final_run with desired data input